Online Resource Allocation via Static Bundle Pricing: Introduction

+\item Online network routing, where each buyer $b$ aims to route a unit of flow from a source node $s_b$ to a destination node $t_b$ in an edge-capacitated network. \end{enumerate}

+We obtain competitive ratios that are $O(d)$ and $O(\sqrt{m})$, respectively, in the basic case of unit item capacities, and \emph{improve exponentially} with item capacities.
+Thus, one of our key conceptual findings is that \emph{bundle pricing becomes exponentially more powerful as item capacities increase} (resembling what happens for the standard offline optimization versions of single-minded combinatorial auctions and multicommodity network routing, see e.g., \cite{LehmannOS02,BartalGN03,KolliopoulosS04,LaviS11,BansalKNS12}).

-At the same time, we complement our positive results with information-theoretic lower bounds for both the $d$-single-minded and the general single-minded settings.
-Our lower-bound construction is obtained by embedding the classical hard instance of Babaioff et al.~\cite{babaioff} into the single-minded combinatorial auction framework.
-This embedding reveals an intriguing connection between our impossibility results and an extremal combinatorics problem: determining the maximum number of pairwise qualitatively independent partitions of a ground set, a question first studied by R\'enyi~\cite{renyi}.
-Together, these lower bounds show that the dependence of our guarantees on the number of items~$m$ and the minimum multiplicity~$B$ is essentially unavoidable.
+We complement our positive results with information-theoretic lower bounds for both the $d$-single-minded and the general single-minded settings that apply to any online algorithm.
+Our lower-bound construction is obtained by embedding the construction of \citet{babaioff} into the setting of single-minded combinatorial auctions.
+Our proof builds on an intriguing connection to a fundamental question in extremal combinatorics: ``\emph{what is the maximum number of pairwise qualitatively independent partitions of a ground set?}'', first asked by \citet{renyi}.